retooth2/xenharmlib/doc/quickstart.rst

 abstractions for individual tuning sounds.
-Some prefer the customary world of notes (like D, F#) while others want to look at tunings in a more mathematical way, exploring pitches and pitch classes as integers without the burdens of enharmonic ambigouity.
+Some prefer the customary world of notes (like D, F#) while others want to look at tunings in a more mathematical way, exploring pitches and pitch classes as integers without the burdens of enharmonic ambiguity.

 In the first part of this tutorial we want to look at this lower conceptual level of individual sounds, the pitch: